Spiffyk/twitch-node-sdk/README.md

     });

 ## Authentication
-The TwitchTV JavaScript SDK enables your users to log on or register using their TwitchTV accounts.
-The SDK handles synchronizing state between your site and TwitchTV, so users will stay logged in to your app as long as they have a valid access token.
+The Twitch JavaScript SDK enables your users to log on or register using their Twitch accounts.
+The SDK handles synchronizing state between your site and Twitch, so users will stay logged in to your app as long as they have a valid access token.

 ### Twitch.login

 Log in a user or request additional permissions.
-By default, the user will be directed to the TwitchTV sign in & approve page, then back to the same page.
+By default, the user will be directed to the Twitch sign in & approve page, then back to the same page.
 This page must be the `redirect_uri` you specified when creating the client.
 You may customize the `redirect_uri` if the user is currently on a different page.
 Make sure the JavaScript SDK is included on the `redirect_uri` page.

 Once the user is returned to the `redirect_uri` after authorization, the SDK will store the session infomation in [DOM Storage][] or cookies, so authentication will persist throughout your website.
 You may also store this token, associated with a user on your site, to make continued requests on behalf of that user.